 The power of association

-For example, in languages such as French, Spanish and German where objects have a gender assignment, there is an association built in to the language that means speakers are more likely to think of those items as being either more masculine or feminine in nature (whereas in reality they are non-gender specific), than in the case of a language such as English that does not have gender assignment.
+For example, in languages such as French, Spanish and German where objects have a gender assignment, there is an association built into the language.
+This means speakers are more likely to think of those items as being either more masculine or feminine in nature (whereas in reality they are non-gender specific), than in the case of a language such as English that does not have gender assignment.

 Knowing the power of association that words may have can be very useful.
 For example psychiatrists have used this knowledge to explore further how our minds work and help to diagnose and treat people with psychological issues.

-In another vein Tony Buzan has applied these principles more broadly in his writing on memory techniques and used them to develop his Mind Mapping technique of note taking.
+In another vein Tony Buzan has applied these principles more broadly in his writing on memory techniques.
+He also used them to develop his Mind Mapping technique of note taking.

 But as our brains make certain connections and associations we can all too easily be led down a certain train of thought or have our thinking constrained.
 As George Orwell noted: